PerformanC/voice/docs/Connection/play.md

 > [!WARNING]
 > The connection must be initialized before calling this function.
 Always check if `connection.udp != null` before calling this function.
 Make sure that the stream is an Opus stream.

+> [!IMPORTANT]
+> The stream real ending MUST end with 0 (as Buffer), otherwise it will persist with the interval to play packets.

 ## Parameters

 - `stream` - The stream to play.